konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 ## 1. Eventually perfect failure detector in pseudo-code

 To avoid any potential copyright issues, I am not giving the pseudo-code from the book.
-If you want to see the original version, go check [the book][DP2011][^1], Algorithm 2.7, p.
+If you want to see the original version, go check [DP2011][][^1], Algorithm 2.7, p.
 55. Below is an adapted version, which simplifies the events, as we do not have to reason about the interactions between different protocol layers in the proof.
 Every process $p \in
 \mathit{Proc}$ works as follows: